Image-Science-Lab-cmu/Precise-Forecasting-of-Sky-Images-Using-Spatial-Warping/README.md

 ```

 # Citation
-# If you use this project in your research please cite:
+if you use this project in your research please cite:
 ```
 @inproceedings{ICCV_2021,
          author = {Leron Julian},